 Young children, on the other hand, may find it a little confusing that mommy is having a baby but they aren’t getting a little brother or sister.
 A great way to explain this is to say that you know another mommy whose ‘tummy is broken’, and so her baby has to live in your tummy instead.
 You’re just keeping her baby safe so it grows big enough to go to its other home.

-Be fun and open
+Be Fun and Open

 Don’t pretend that everything is normal and that you don’t have a huge belly.
 Allow your kids to be curious about the situation.
-Tell them about the baby’s family and share their photos.
-Answer any questions they may have, and be ready to deal with any weird ideas they may hear outside of the home.

 Ready to Become a Surrogate?

-Once everyone’s comfortable with the idea, it’s time to take action!
-Get in touch with a professional surrogacy agency like Family Source Consultants and have a chat about your options.
-FSC is a leading surrogacy agency that will guide you through the entire process from start to finish.
-Many of the FSC team have been in exactly the same position you’re in now, so they’ll be able to answer every little question you and your family might have – even the ones that your five-year-old asks you in the middle of the night!
+FSC will guide you through the entire process from start to finish.
+Many of the FSC team have been in the same position you’re in now, so they’ll be able to answer every little question you and your family might have.

 Staci Swiderski, CEO and owner of Family Source Consultants, has been a prominent leader in reproductive medicine for over two decades.
 Through her strategic vision and dedication, she has developed Family Source Consultants into a globally recognized agency specializing in comprehensive egg donation and gestational surrogacy services.
 Under Staci’s leadership, the agency has become a trusted partner for intended parents, surrogates, and egg donors worldwide, known for its rigorous standards, compassionate support, and commitment to excellence in third-party reproduction.